Who can use this feature?

 Once submitted, the form is locked and can’t be edited, and the client will see a visual confirmation that the form has been submitted.

-The Forms page shows you the current status of every form you've sent.
+The Form Activity list on the Forms page shows you the current status of every form you've sent.

-A form that has no fields filled out will have a grey progress bar.
+A form with no fields filled out will have a grey progress bar.
+A form in progress will have a blue progress bar.
+A completed form will have a green progress bar.

 Delivery status